christophergandrud/Rep-Res-Examples/Graphs/README.md

-# Example R Graphics for Chapter 10 of Reproducible Research with R and RStudio
+# Example R Graphics for Chapter 10

+## Reproducible Research with R and RStudio

-## Christopher Gandrud
+### Christopher Gandrud